 Hitting the shelves

 When you’re reading this you might wonder why it is you haven’t found UnPlastic in your local supermarket yet.
-“I’m currently working on a business case and talking to various companies about projects and funding,” Lori explains, “I expect that in about 4 and a half years there will be 3 to 4 vegetables on the Albert Heijn shelves wrapped in UnPlastic!”
+“I’m currently working on a business case and talking to various companies about projects and funding,” Lori explains, “Our goal is that in about 2 and a half years there will be 3 to 4 items on the supermarket shelves wrapped in UnPlastic!”

 And Lori’s mission doesn’t end there.
 She hopes to provide a solution to the plastic waste problem without having to eliminate packaging all together.
 “We do need packaging,” she states, “because food travels from one place to another and without the protection of packaging, we would have a lot more food waste.
-To me it just doesn’t make sense that you have food that only lasts for a few moments and a plastic wrapper that lasts an eternity.”
-And thus, Lori concludes: “I hope that one day UnPlastic will replace single use plastics in the supermarket, from fresh fruits and vegetables wrappers, to cookie and candy packaging!”
+To me it just doesn’t make sense that we have food that only lasts for a few moments that is wrapped in plastic that lasts an eternity.”
+And thus, Lori concludes: “I hope that one day UnPlastic will replace single use plastics in the supermarket, from dry goods like pasta and rice to the wrappers for cookies, candy and stroopwaffels!”